Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 The cost is transformative, not just cheaper

 Total knee replacement in India costs 70–85% less than in Western countries while maintaining success rates exceeding 95%.
-But the numbers only tell part of the story.
 What that saving means in practice is that a retired teacher from Nigeria who cannot afford the USD 35,000 a US hospital would charge gets exactly the same Zimmer Biomet or Stryker implant, in a JCI-accredited theatre, done by a surgeon who did their fellowship training in London — for USD 5,500 all in.
-The saving does not come from cutting corners.
-It comes from India's lower cost of living, lower wage costs for equally skilled professionals, and a government that has actively subsidised the development of medical tourism infrastructure.
+For the full breakdown of exactly what that cost covers line by line, see our India knee replacement cost guide.

 No waiting list.
 Surgery in weeks, not months.

 In the UK's NHS, the waiting time for an elective knee replacement can be 12 to 18 months.
 In Australia, public hospital waiting times for knee replacement are similarly long — often 12 months or more in most states.
+In Ireland, the HSE waiting time for knee replacement is often 18 months to two years.
 In India, once your X-rays have been reviewed and your pre-operative fitness confirmed, surgery is typically scheduled within 2 to 4 weeks of your decision to proceed.
-For a patient whose daily life has been reshaped by chronic knee pain, that difference is not just logistical — it is a year of their life.

 Technology that matches the world's best

 India is home to some of the most skilled orthopaedic surgeons in the world, who have performed thousands of successful knee replacements.
-These surgeons are internationally trained and perform minimally invasive and robotic-assisted surgeries.
 The MAKO robotic system, the Stryker navigation platform and computer-assisted surgical planning tools are available at all of India's tier-1 orthopaedic hospitals.
-The same implant brands — Zimmer Biomet, Stryker, DePuy Synthes, Smith & Nephew — used in American and British hospitals are available here, at a fraction of the price, because India's import duty and hospital margin structures are different.
+The same implant brands — Zimmer Biomet, Stryker, DePuy Synthes, Smith & Nephew — used in American and British hospitals are available here, at a fraction of the price.
+For a full comparison of all four leading hospitals' capabilities, see our best hospitals for knee replacement in India guide.

 English-speaking, internationally experienced care teams

 Every hospital on GAF Healthcare's network operates entirely in English.
 Surgical reports, discharge summaries, physiotherapy instructions and follow-up letters are all provided in English for your home doctor.
-Most major hospitals additionally have Arabic, Russian, Swahili and French-speaking coordinators, reflecting the international patient populations they serve.
-The international patient departments at hospitals like Apollo Delhi, Fortis Escorts and Medanta are specifically designed around the needs of patients who are far from home.
+Most major hospitals additionally have Arabic, Russian, Swahili and French-speaking coordinators.
+The international patient departments at hospitals like Apollo Delhi, Fortis Gurgaon and Medanta are specifically designed around the needs of patients who are far from home.

 Full Cost Breakdown: Knee Replacement in India 2025–26

 The price quoted in most medical tourism brochures is only part of what you will actually spend.
-Here is a genuinely transparent breakdown of every cost involved — what is typically included in a hospital package and what is not, so you can budget accurately before you book a flight.
+Here is a genuinely transparent breakdown of every cost involved.
+For the full city-by-city cost comparison and what each component includes in detail, see our dedicated India knee replacement cost guide.

 | Cost component | Estimated cost (USD) | Notes |